nujievik/is-default-rs/README.md

 assert!(matches!(B::default(), B::Y));
 ```

-An enum can also derive `IsDefault` if it implements both `Default` and
+Also #[derive(IsDefault)] on an enum possible if it implements both
-`PartialEq`.
-However, this implementation may be inefficient, since a
+`Default` and `PartialEq`.
+However, this implementation may be
-new `Self` object must be allocated for comparison.
+inefficient, since a new `Self` object must be allocated for comparison.

 ```rust
 use is_default::IsDefault;